MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/retrieve-a-consolidations-definition.md

 - [Retrieve a Consolidation's Definition](#retrieve-a-consolidations-definition)
 - [Retrieve a Consolidation's Definition Within a Changeset](#retrieve-a-consolidations-definition-within-a-changeset)

-## Retrieve a Consolidation's Definition
+## Retrieve a consolidation's definition

 You want to get the definition of a consolidation object.
 The object ID of the consolidation is B9E7FD5911D3E936C000B3B2D86C964F in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.